Another year flew by, and here we are again, counting down the days until Christmas.

 So, without further ado, let’s check out 10 beautiful homes from Christmas movies and get in that holly jolly mood.

 Let’s start with the obvious and get it out of the way, shall we?
-The home of the McAllisters in the iconic, cult classic Home Alone movie starring Macaulay Culkin is instantly recognizable.
+The home of the McCallisters in the iconic, cult classic Home Alone movie starring Macaulay Culkin is instantly recognizable.

-The gorgeous home in Winnetka, Illinois is the epitome of Christmas coziness and winter comfort — even if it does become a target for two hardened criminals looking to get Kevin.
+The real-life home in Winnetka, Illinois is the epitome of Christmas coziness and winter comfort — even if it does become a target for two hardened criminals looking to get Kevin.

 2. The mansion in The Family Stone (2005)

 The Family Stone is a modern holiday classic, featuring a high-profile ensemble cast that includes Sarah Jessica Parker, Rachel McAdams, Diane Keaton, Claire Danes, and Luke Wilson, among others.

 It’s a fun, light comedy set during the holidays at the Stone family home, sprinkled with just the right amount of drama.

 The family, which Sarah Jessica Parker’s character tries desperately to fit into, turns out to be a fun-loving, warm, and relaxed bunch of people, and their house reflects that perfectly.
 It’s the ultimate cozy setting for a ‘home for the holidays’ type movie.

 3. The bright-as-the-sun homes in Deck the Halls (2006)

 If you love Christmas lights and decking out your house for the holiday season, then this movie is right up your alley.
 We’ve all got that neighbor who’s absolutely obsessed with holiday decorations, competing with everyone for the title of the most sparkly home in the neighborhood.